redwan-cse/redwan-cse/README.md

 - Checking the source code and helping teammates fix any issues
 - Collecting resources for the application

 We worked together remotely and always communicated with each other while doing our jobs.
--The source code for this project can be found [here](https://github.com/Redwan-CSE/JnU_eLibrary).
+The source code for this project can be found [here](https://github.com/Redwan-CSE/JnU_eLibrary).

 ## Contact Me